 When you have a good idea of what triggers your anxiety, you can take steps to address this issue’s roots.

 One thing that sets off anxiety for many people?
 Being unprepared and ending up in a situation they did not adequately plan for.
-If you find this happening to you frequently, it may be helpful to start making it a point to do a little more planning.
+If you find this happening to you frequently, it may be helpful to start making it a point to do a little more planning for how you’re going to keep your anxiety under control.

 Maybe you need to purchase a notebook or planner to keep track of specific vital details.
 You could consider using a phone reminder or alarm clock to remind you of particular tasks that need doing so you’re not rushing around.